jbrad15/Summative-Portfolio/MyPortfolio.md

     a few different topics.
 First sorting, I've learned about sorting algorthims before but this was very in-depth and the other thing was a new way of graphing and 2-D matrices.
 This will impact me as a student because algorthims are a complicated concept that I will learn about once I get to university and a headstart is always good. </p>

+    <p> Fifth thing I've got to show you is the Blog Post project.
+I chose it because it taught me a two of very important parts
+    of website coding, those skills are linking offsite (see the list of modules) and internal linking.
+These skills will impact me as a student because this module, among others, has helped me build a foundation for how to create websites.</p>

+    <p> The sixth project I've got here is the evolution of #5, it's pretty much the next level of it.
+This project taught me another
+    important concept that is pivitol to web design that being making tables and organizing infromation.
+This will have the same impact on me as the previous one and helped build on the aforementioned website develpoment.</p>

+    <p> The seventh project I have to show you is the final one that was required.
+In the module I learned a few things about
+    natural simulations and stats.
+This project showed me 2 skills one it taught me how to add randomness to a programm and second it taught me a little bit about stats.
+Knowing how to introduce randomness to a programm is an important skill to have because it allows you do create movement that is much more complex than just x++: for example.
+The stats pat of this simulation was also improtant for me because statistics and data mangament are a part of my university degree.</p>

     <p> </p>
   </body>
 </html>